iSCInc/pandora/DESIGN.md

  3. The industry support for Clojure is good.
 There are dozens of production deployments, several confereces per year (including one in Poland in 2014), training courses available and several books.
-There are 8k+ questions on stackoverflow, and lots of [community resources](http://clojure.org/community).
+There are 8k+ questions on stackoverflow, 14k+ messages in the [mailing list](https://groups.google.com/forum/#!forum/clojure), and lots of [community resources](http://clojure.org/community) resources.
 Being a JVM langague it stands on the shoulders of (industry) giants.
  4. Is there existing organizational expertise for the language?
 Yes.
 Both Damon and Nelson have experience with production systems written in Clojure.